TheChanRProject/M297/tasks.md

 		- What is the difference between Data Science and Decision Science?
 		- How can the two fields be used together?

-	4. Introductory Inferential Statistics Theory Notebook
+	4. Introductory Inferential Statistics Theory Notebook (Rishov Chatterjee)
 		- Measures of Central Tendency
 		- Skedasticity and Skew
 		- Kurtosis